Pretty Girl (Clairo song)

-"Pretty Girl" is a song by American singer-songwriter Clairo.
-It was first included on the compilation album The Le Sigh Vol. III, which was released through Father/Daughter Records in August 2017, and it was released as a single on August 4, 2017.
-It was later featured on her debut extended play, Diary 001, which was released in May of the following year through Fader Label.
-Its lyrics are about a past relationship in which Clairo felt compelled to alter and silence herself to be considered attractive; its lo-fi GarageBand production, consisting of a drum machine and synths, led to the song being deemed bedroom pop.
+"Pretty Girl" is a song by the American singer-songwriter Clairo from her debut extended play (EP), Diary 001 (2018).
+It was released as the second single from the EP on August 4, 2017.
+A bedroom pop and synth-pop song, its lyrics focus on a past relationship in which Clairo felt compelled to alter and silence herself to be considered attractive; its lo-fi GarageBand production, consisting of a drum machine and synths, ultimately led to the song being deemed bedroom pop.